MasterClass founder launches Outlier, offering online courses for college credit – TechCrunch

 The startup is launching a pilot version of its first two courses, Calculus I and Introduction to Psychology, for the coming fall semester.
 Each course is available for $400.
 (That covers all costs, including textbooks.)

-Despite the .org name and address, Rasmussen said Outlier is very much a for-profit company, but he said, “We do want to make it clear that our goal is social impact.
+Despite the .org name and address, Rasmussen said Outlier is very much a for-profit company, but he added, “We do want to make it clear that our goal is social impact.
 I believe in market solutions to problems.
 Coming up with a market solution to education, rather just relying on people’s charity, is far more durable.”

 The problem in question is the cost of higher education.
 Rasmussen said that each year, 1 million students take a college-level Calculus I course in the United States, at an average cost of $2,500.
 And then 40% of them fail.